 Gen Y’ers are more difficult to recruit (as reported by 56% of hiring managers) and to retain (as reported by 64% of hiring managers), but they are particularly attracted to flexible work arrangements (rating among benefits as an 8 on a 10 scale for impact on overall job satisfaction).8

-When I actually attend the office, I get on a plane and fly to the USA, Europe, or Asia.
+When I attended the office, I get on a plane and fly to the USA, Europe, or Asia.
 I will spend a week or two at a location and then return home to continue my regular work.

 It is a great way to work.